• Skip to primary navigation

 How to make German butter cookies?

-• Place the flour, cold cubed butter, sugar, vanilla sugar, salt, and egg into the food processor.
+Step #1: Place the flour, cold cubed butter, sugar, vanilla sugar, salt, and egg into the food processor.
 Process shortly to form the dough.
-(1)

-• Place on a tray (1) and brush with a mixture of egg yolk and milk.
-(2)
+Step #6: Brush the Butterplรคtzchen with a mixture of egg yolk and milk.

-• Sprinkle with the sprinkles.
-Don't overdo it or they might look weird in the end.
-They also make the pastries even sweeter.
-My kids always overdo it, so the cookies might not always look so professional once baked...
-But they love them!
-(3)
+Step #7: Sprinkle with the sprinkles, but don't overdo it - they can look odd once baked and make the cookies even sweeter.
+My kids always go a bit heavy-handed, so the cookies aren't always picture-perfect, but they love them!

 Tips

-Don't place them on the hot tray though.
-Wait until the minute they are ready to go into the oven and only then place them on the tray.
-You will not have this problem when using several trays which are always cold.
+• Don't place them on the hot tray, though.
+Wait until they are ready to go into the oven, and then place them on the tray.
+You will not have this problem when using several cold trays.

-You can also leave them plain (without sprinkles) or decorate them with chocolate sprinkles or other stuff.
+Decoration: You can leave the German butter cookies plain (without sprinkles) or decorate them with chocolate sprinkles or other stuff.

-Plain German butter cookies can also be iced after baking and cooling.
-To make the icing, mix about 150 g/ 1 ½ cups icing sugar with about 2 tablespoons lemon juice or water to form a thick paste that will not be running down the sides of the pastries.
+• Plain German butter cookies can also be iced after baking and cooling.
+To make the icing, mix about 150 g/ 1 ยฝ cups icing sugar with about 2 tablespoons of lemon juice or water to form a thick paste that will not run down the pastries' sides.

-You can also decorate them with royal icing, beautiful but time consuming.
+• You can also decorate them with royal icing, which is beautiful but time-consuming.

 You can make the dough in advance and keep it refrigerated (wrapped in plastic foil) for up to 3 days.
 The dough can also be frozen for up to 3 months.

-The Butterplätzchen keep well in an airtight container for about 2 weeks.
+The Butterplรคtzchen keep well in an airtight container for about 2 weeks.

-many german butter cookies on a wire rack
+many sprinkled german butter cookies or butterplรคtzchen on a rack.

 Empire Biscuits (German Biscuits)